mdagois/gbtools/gbbs/README.md

 It is recommended to execute both rules separately, i.e. `make clean` first, then `make -j8 all`.

 ### In case of trouble

+Add `-v` to your compile options to see `rgbasm` additional errors, especially around `include` which might be ignored when using the `-MG` option.

 If `make` commands keep failing on the same error, even after the error has been seemingly addressed, do `make disable_asserts=1 clean`.
 If the problem persists, manually delete the `build_directory` and re-run `make`.